irudik/irudik.github.io/index.md

 ### Climate contagion
 Gary Lyn, Ariel Ortiz-Bobea, Ivan Rudik

+### Quasi-experimental evidence of the effect of lead emissions on test scores
+Mike Huang, Alex Hollingsworth, Ivan Rudik

 ### The value of improving forecasts
 Renato Molina and Ivan Rudik